metapieman/uk-house-prices/README.md

 ### Creating monthly plots of London statistics

+In addition to the plots by ward or postcode, there is special extra functionality to create PDFs of prices over all London boroughs in a large grid.
+Note that these are *not* per-square-metre prices, they are full prices.

+To use this extra functionality, you must have have installed <code>R</code>, along with the <code>dplyr</code>, <code>ggplot2</code> libraries.

 To generate pdf plots of the monthly median and mean prices of London flats and houses by borough, do this: